EGR304-2025-F-210/EGR304-2025-F-210.github.io/docs/04-Product-Requirements.md

 ---

 ## Project Objective
-meets an actual market need (Not the digital equivalent of a Labubu) Is profitable (Whether we sell many units or high margin) Reasonable scope of project so we can finish it Improving skills in Embedded power systems
+- Meets an actual market need (Not the digital equivalent of a Labubu)
+- The project is profitable (Whether we sell many units or high margin)
+- Reasonable scope of project so we can finish it
+- Improving skills in Embedded power systems
-Learning more about embedded systems, coding, sensors, and learning about smaller electronic devices rather than larger circuits, more solid state stuff
+- Learning more about embedded systems, coding, sensors, and learning about smaller electronic devices rather than larger circuits, more solid state stuff

 ## Stakeholders